euroargodev/argopy/docs/advanced-tools/metadata/nvs_ref_tables.rst

 .. note::

-    In ipython environment, like notebooks, **Argopy** provides an auto-completion feature to easily get one of the values: just press tab when typing ``art['``:
+    In IPython environment, like notebooks, **Argopy** provides an auto-completion feature to easily get one of the values, just press tab when typing ``art['``:

     .. image:: ../../_static/ArgoReferenceTable_autocompletion.png
         :width: 345